 a pure boundary terg from the first integral in (19)

-Then, we recognize that appears in the path integral
+appears in the path integral

 only in the last term of (26) through a linear coupling to the